EIE2-IAC-Labs/iac-riscv-cw-26/Lab 4 report.md

 C: In reflection as a group our grasp and understanding of git could be improved, as only one of our members utilised branches, this is definitely a thing to improve on in the future as it allows for seamless collaborative development.

 A: In general, I believe we had a well functioning workflow.
 An improvement I could make next time is to only make changes via feature branches, and then merge these to the main branch.
 Although I did this most of the time, I did not do this to fix minor errors in my code.
 However, this is good practice.

+S: In the afterthough, there was some lack of communication from my end - which was my bad and will not happen again: just had a hectic week.
+Other than that, utilizing branches in the future can be very fruitful and potentially cause less confusion.
+Lastly, have better communication in the group in general.